 Streamline to Perform

 - Transparency has been used effectively in industries as disparate as law enforcement, automobiles and healthcare, to deliver marked improvements and transparency can work in damage prevention.

 - The damage prevention industry does not currently have established standardized measurement schemes.
-Standardized metrics for damage prevention are essential to creating a level playing field and driving a reduction in damages to buried infrastructure.

 - GSS believes that non-punitive reporting and judgment-free presentation of factual data is the best way to establish standardized metrics.